Apollon77/ioBroker.googleauth/README.md

 ## Usage

-This extension overrules the login screen of the web server.
-You do not need to call a special route to login.
+To use this extension in a meaningful manner, it is recommanded to use also the [weblogin adapter](https://github.com/Vertumnus/ioBroker.weblogin).
-The extension enhances the login screen by the checkbox **First time login with Account** and the button **Sign in with Google**.
+It provides on the login page of the web server a checkbox named **First time login with Account** and the button **Sign in with Google**, if configured accordingly.

+> Otherwise you have to manage it by your own to make the google authentication work.

 If you sign in with your Google Account the first time, you have to check on the **First time** checkbox and you have to specify your *username* and *password*.
-This is necessary to associate your Google Account to your user profil in ioBroker.
+This is necessary to associate your Google Account to your user profile in ioBroker.
 Instead of the **Log in** button you must push the **Sign in with Google** button.

-After this first time login, on further logins you only need to push the **Sign in with Google** button.
+After this first time login, on further logins, you only need to push the **Sign in with Google** button.

-> If you are currently not logged in your Google Account, you will be redirected to Google to log in.
+> If you are currently not logged in into your Google Account, you will be redirected to Google to log in.

 ## License
 MIT License